jordan-public/decentralized-actuator/README.md

 ## Implementation

 DO-racle protocol is implemented as a collection of smart contracts written in Solidity, which execute on any EVM.

-There is also a rudimentary user interface for showing advertized Action Descriptions as well as voting on the correctness on the Action completions.
+There is also a rudimentary user interface written in JavaScript/React for showing advertized Action Descriptions as well as voting on the correctness on the Action completions.

+The Agent interface is written in Python/LangChain and it is architected as a LangChain Tool.

+There are a few command-line ZSH utilities for scripting automation of usage of the Action Execution, as well as configuration and setup.

 ## Future Work